waymarkedtrails/waymarked-trails-docker/README.md

 * Docker Engine >= 17.04
 * Docker Compose >= 1.12.0

+All instructions below assume that you have cloned the [waymarked-trails-site](https://github.com/waymarkedtrails/waymarked-trails-site) repository to a local directory.

 ## Quick start

 If you are eager to get started here is an overview over the necessary steps.